a-griff/AnsoniaClock/README.md

 cron

 INSTRUCTIONS:
-1) download, untar the AnsoniaClock.tgz file
-2) cd into the newly created AnsoniaClock directory
+1) Download, untar the AnsoniaClock.tgz file, cd into the newly created AnsoniaClock directory.
-3) make sure AnsoniaClock.sh is executable
+2) Make sure AnsoniaClock.sh is executable.
+3) Open the AnsoniaClock.sh file in a text editor and copy the example crontab line into your crontab.
+Adjust the path to this directory.
-4) OPTIONAL: If you do not want to hear the constant 'ticks' comment out the last line.
+3a) OPTIONAL: If you do not want to hear the constant 'ticks' comment out the last line of AnsoniaClock.sh.
-5) Copy the example crontab line into your crontab.
-Adjust the path to where you put this directory.

 You can start the script immediately with ./AnsoniaClock.sh -or-